 Curriculum

 Training objectives are specific to each focus area, with a varying balance between clinical and research concentrations.
-Each focus area has a training lead who will provide additional oversight of a fellow’s training plan, including preparation for licensure.
+Each focus area has a training lead who provides oversight of the fellow's training plan, including preparation for licensure.
+All fellows participate in didactics in professional development, diversity, equity, inclusion and accessibility; clinical / research training, and licensure.

 Fellowship Positions Available